Guide to Jaw Surgery in Los Angeles, CA

 Obstructive Sleep Apnea

-Jaw surgery can be specifically designed to open up the airway behind the tongue, to relieve airway obstruction and improve breathing, especially will sleeping.
+Jaw surgery can be specifically designed to open up the airway behind the tongue, to relieve airway obstruction and improve breathing, especially while sleeping.
 This can resolve snoring and sleep-disordered breathing, and the risk of developing sleep apnea.

 Another aim of treatment is to create space for teeth to uncrowd naturally or with the assistance of gentle orthodontic treatments.
 The newly established bite at the end of treatment helps balance your chewing and eliminate current or future jaw joint problems.